 Professor Magnusson is the author of Water Technology in the Middle Ages: Cities, Monasteries, and Waterworks after the Roman Empire that draws on insights from environmental, technological, legal, social, and cultural history and makes use of French, German, Italian, and Latin sources.
-She is now at work exploring the origins and development of public services in medieval English cities and how such services--street-paving, sanitation, bridge building and repair, fire protection shaped medieval government and culture.
-Professor Magnusson is an award-winning instructor who just received The Regents Award for Superior Teaching and has served as the History Department's Director of Undergraduate Studies.
-She regularly offers courses on medieval history including a popular course on the Crusades and another on women in the medieval age.
+She is currently completing a project on infrastructure sustainability and urban resilience in medieval England, c.1200-1600.
+This examines how towns not only built but maintained public works (such as bridges, city walls, streets, water systems, and port facilities) in a time of climatic, demographic, economic, religious, and technological change.
+Professor Magnusson is an award-winning instructor who has received The Regents Award for Superior Teaching and has served as the History Department's Director of Undergraduate Studies.
+She regularly offers courses on medieval history including a popular course on the Crusades, Medieval Women, and Medieval Italy.
 She received her Ph.D. from the University of California, Berkeley.